zachnieto/neatqueueweb/docs/README.md

 ## Number Of Lobbies
 ### `/numberoflobbies`
 #### Description
- (default: 1) Sets the number of lobbies to create.
+ (Default: 1) Sets the number of lobbies to create.
 #### Usage: `/numberoflobbies [lobbies]`
 #### Arguments:
 `lobbies`: *(Required)* The number of lobbies.